Arhopala bazaloides: Brief description

+margins.
+In the secondaries these borders are decidedly broader than in the primaries; abdominal fold brown.
+Tail brown, white-tipped, the nervures on each side of which are elongated and form two very short tails.
+Underside: both wings brown, with the spots margined with whitish.

 Description

 The adults are small, often brilliantly coloured with electric blues, reds, and oranges.
 Females lay single, sea urchin shaped eggs on host leaves or flower buds; the resulting caterpillars are typically slug shaped.
 In many species, caterpillars depend on ants for protection, so caterpillars produce sugary secretions that are collected by the ants, in a symbiotic relationship.
 Most individuals overwinter in either the egg or pupal stage.

 The species was once considered as extinct from Sri Lanka, but rediscovered in 2014 from wet zone lowland forests of Sinharaja and Kanneliya.